leafo/moonscript-site/index.md

 The command line tools also let you run MoonScript directly from the command line, like any first-class scripting language.

+A comprehensive overview of the language can be found in the [reference manual](reference/), the rest of this page serves as an overview of the language.

 ## Overview